NordicESMhub/GEO4962/_episodes/03-simple_case.md

 Finally, we have to copy the control restart files (contains the state of the model at a given time so we can restart it).
 The files are stored on norStore (they were generated from a previous simulation where the model was run for several years).

-<font color="red">On Abel:</font>
+<font color="red">On Saga:</font>

 <pre>cp $CESM_DATA/../GEO4962/archive/f2000.T31T31.control/rest/0009-01-01-00000/*  /work/users/$USER/f2000.T31T31.test/run/.
 </pre>

-Now we wish to run our model and as it may run for several days, we need to use the batch scheduler (SLURM) from abel.
+Now we wish to run our model and as it may run for several days, we need to use the batch scheduler (SLURM) from Saga.
 Its role is to dispatch jobs to be run on the cluster.
 It reads information given in your job command file (named here f2000.T31T31.test.run).
 This file contains information on the number of processors to use (ntasks), the amount of memory per processor (mem-per-cpu) and the maximum amount of time you wish to allow for your job (time).

 Check what is in your current job command file (f2000.T31T31.test.run).

-<font color="red">On Abel:</font>
+<font color="red">On Saga:</font>

 ~~~
 #SBATCH --job-name=f2000.T31T31.test